 historical photo of palestine

-A monk is reads in the Garden of Gethsemane, at the foot of the Mount of Olives in Jerusalem
+A monk reads in the Garden of Gethsemane, at the foot of the Mount of Olives in Jerusalem

 The photographs are hand painted and show areas of Israel and the West Bank and include people, buildings, and landscapes in Jerusalem and Palestine.
 They were taken in 1919 by a team of photographers who were members of the American Colony, a contingent from Chicago established in Jerusalem in 1881 by members of a Christian utopian society led by Anna and Horatio Spafford who fled Chicago after suffering great loss in the city’s great fire of 1871.